Brunsbüttel

-Brunsbüttel (/de/; Northern Low Saxon: Bruunsbüddel) is a town in the district of Dithmarschen, in Schleswig-Holstein, northern Germany that lies at the mouth of the Elbe river, near the North Sea.
+Brunsbüttel (/de/; Northern Low Saxon: Bruunsbüddel) is an industrial and harbour town in the district of Dithmarschen, in Schleswig-Holstein, northern Germany that lies at the mouth of the Elbe river, near the North Sea.
 It is the location of the western entrance to the Kiel Canal.

 History

 The earliest reference to the town is in a document dated 14 July 1286.